LennardZuendorf/CAUPONA/README.md

 [Caupona] was a companion  for Student Cafeterias in Berlin.
 It was a project developed during the course "Programming of mobile Apps".
 The course is part of HTW Berlins' Ba Sc.
 Business Computing.

 It was started but never completely finished.
-This is the archive for it.
+This is the archive for it. **At some point this all worked, but it's broken now.**

 ## Authors